For Parents

 • Supporting your child

-Here’s how you can support your child in using the website:
+Here’s how you can support your child in using this website:

 Encourage your child to familiarize themselves with the website....

-…if he or she has problems with headaches, to be well informed about the two most common types of primary headaches and what they can do about them is really important.
+…if they have recurrent headaches.
+This will help them to be well-informed about the two most common types of primary headaches and what they can do about them.

-…even if he or she has not had headaches before, this website will give them tips on how to keep it that way.
+…even if they have not had headaches before.
+This will give them tips on how to continue preventing headaches.

 Take a look at the website together with your child...